-Companies with recent experience in producing internationally distributed works - The applicant must prove it has produced two previous works since 2017, both of which respect the following conditions:
+Coordinator with recent experience in producing internationally distributed works - The coordinator must prove it has produced one previous work since 2017 that respects the following conditions:

 - an animation, fiction or creative documentary project (one-off or series) of a total duration of minimum 24 minutes, unless it is an immersive animation, fiction or creative documentary project (e.g. Virtual Reality), in which case there is no minimum duration. - it has been actually released in cinemas (or similar for location-based immersive projects), broadcast on television or made available on digital platforms in at least three countries other than that of the applicant before the day of the deadline for submission of applications. - the releases or broadcasts are of a commercial nature.
 Screenings during festivals are not accepted as a commercial distribution.